ealeixoc-99/engineering-toxicity-monitor/README.md

 - Integration Tests : Send a request from the front to the back
 - End-to-end Tests : Try the entire feature of our application (the main feature)
 - Stress Tests : Tests 100 request per minutes

+To launch the tests :
+- On the back-end :
+  - Go into the backend directory
+  - And run this command : `python -m pytest .`
+- On the front-end :
+  - Go into the frontend directory
+  - And run this command : `npm test`

 ## Deployments
 The application need to be easily deploy, so we're gonna use Docker with docker-compose